julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_tool_mysql-password.md

 ---
 title: anyquery tool mysql-password
-description: Learn how to use the anyquery tool mysql-password command in AnyQuery.
+description: Learn how to use the anyquery tool mysql-password command in Anyquery.
 ---

 Hash a password from stdin to be used in an authentification file